-As an interdisciplinary center, the Pozen Center encourages students from all fields of study to take Human Rights courses to explore critical theories and concepts through distinct disciplines.
+The Pozen Center is an interdisciplinary center; we encourage students from all fields of study to take Human Rights courses and explore critical theories and concepts from a range of perspectives.

-Human Rights Curriculum: includes introductory and elective courses for both undergraduate and graduate students, a Human Rights Civilizations Core sequence in the College, and a spring quarter study abroad in Vienna.
+Our Human Rights Curriculum includes introductory and elective courses for both undergraduate and graduate students, a Human Rights Civilizations Core sequence in the College, and a Spring Quarter study abroad in Vienna.

-Undergraduate Minor in Human Rights: available to any College student.
+The Undergraduate Minor in Human Rights is available to any student in the College.
 Requirements include one introductory course and four approved electives.

-Graduate Teaching Opportunities: teaching assistantships, internships in the Civilizations core, lectureships for self-designed courses, and co-teaching with faculty.
+The Center's Graduate Teaching Opportunities include teaching assistantships, internships in the Civilizations Core, lectureships for self-designed courses, and co-teaching with faculty.

-Graduate Certificate in Human Rights Studies: available to doctoral students with approved human rights coursework and research.
+The Graduate Certificate in Human Rights Studies is available to doctoral students with approved human rights coursework and research.

-Pozen Human Rights Doctoral Fellows: a year-long writing and professionalization experience for University of Chicago doctoral students whose research focuses on human rights.
+Our Pozen Human Rights Doctoral Fellows Program is a year-long writing and professionalization experience for University of Chicago doctoral students whose research focuses on human rights.